D.C. Tries Cash as a Motivator In SchoolInitiative Is Aimed At Middle Grades

 Some school activists expressed shock and anger at the incentive.

-Mary Levy, director of the Public Education Reform Project for the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
+"That's pretty pitiful," said Mary Levy, director of the Public Education Reform Project for the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
 "It makes me sad to see we've sunk so low that we have to pay kids to show up."

 Rhee said that if the incentive program is successful she could expand it to 14 other middle schools and possibly high schools.
 Parents can choose not to allow children to participate in the program.